Team 2 LIVING MATERIALS, INSITUTE OF PHYSICAL CHEMISTRY PAS

-Post doc will be involved in the realization of synthesizing and characterizing organic molecules of desired properties and nanostructures with different morphologies and sizes.
+Post doc will be involved in the synthesis and characterization of both nanoparticles and polymers.
 It is expected that the successful candidate will be able to perform experiments independently, plan the workflow and participate in the decision-making process.
-He/she will be also involved in the realization of experiments using Langmuir-Blodgett and complementary techniques.
-Primary responsibilities are as follow:

 Position in the project

 • Type of contract: temporary • Status: full-time employment • Hours Per Week: 40

 18 months with possible extensions based on the performance and depending on project funds